handeneha26/OIBSIP/Neha_task3_L2_To-do web/README.md

 ---

-##  Project Preview

-A responsive and interactive To-Do List interface with Pending and Completed task sections for better task management.

----

 ##  Conclusion
 The To-Do List Web App is a simple yet useful project that helps users manage their daily tasks efficiently.
 It provides features like adding, editing, deleting, and completing tasks with a responsive and user-friendly interface.
 Through this project, important concepts of web development such as HTML structure, CSS styling, JavaScript DOM manipulation, and event handling were learned and implemented successfully.